matthewchang-projects/AWS-BGP-SITE-TO-SITE-VPN/README.md

 In this project I will be creating an initial AWS environment with 2 subnets, 2 EC2 instances, a TGW and VPC attachment and a default route pointing at the TGW.
 The simulated on-premises environment - 1 public subnet, 2 private subnets.
 The public subnet has 2 Ubuntu + strongSwan + Free VPN endpoints.

+## STAGE ONE

+To first create the intial environments click on the provided [1-click deployment link](https://console.aws.amazon.com/cloudformation/home?region=us-east-1#/stacks/create/review?templateURL=https://learn-cantrill-labs.s3.amazonaws.com/aws-hybrid-bgpvpn/BGPVPNINFRA.yaml&stackName=ADVANCEDVPNDEMO).
+Make sure to login to an AWS account with full admin permission and you're using the us-east-1 region.